 The route guides are a fun way to learn about the communities you roll through on your way to your destination.
 Luckily someone saved them and made them available.
 If you wish, you can print them, or you can keep them on a tablet.

 Below the guide is a downloadable and printable Amtrak schedule, the times are current, but the days of operation are not; this is a daily train.
-The site may be down, but it is worth trying.

 The City of New Orleans Schedule

 A brief look at the major stops for the train:

 |10:40 pm same day||Memphis, TN||6:40 am next day|